Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Numerical sign problem: Fundamental obstacle in negative particle method

-In Figure \ref{comparsion_HJD_and_SPA}, we first make a comparison between the Monte Carlo (MC) simulations with SPA ($\lambda_0=4$) and without SPA (direct splitting).
-The exponential growth of stochastic variance is clearly observed regardless of sample size $N_0$, and the convergence rate for the particle splitting deviates significantly from the theoretical order $N_0^{-1/2}$ as decay property of $\pdo$ is ignored.
-By contrast, for WBRW-SPA, the exponential growth rate of variances can be suppressed to the large extent, and the convergence rate becomes closer to the theoretical order since it properly accounts for the decay for large wave vector $\bk$.
-A comparison of $W_1(x, k, t)$ is given in Figure \ref{visualization_mc}.
-The reduced Wigner function produced by direct particle splitting is very noisy, while the noises are significantly suppressed by SPA.
+In Fig.~\ref{error_mc}, we first make a comparison between the Monte Carlo simulations with SPA ($\lambda_0=4$) and without SPA (direct splitting).
+The exponential growth of stochastic errors is clearly observed regardless of sample size $N_0$, and the convergence rate for the particle splitting deviates from the theoretical order $N_0^{-1/2}$ as decay property of $\pdo$ is ignored.
+By contrast, when SPA is adopted, the exponential growth of variances can be suppressed to the large extent and the convergence rate becomes closer to $N_0^{-1/2}$ since it properly accounts for the decay for high-frequency componets.
+As visualized in Fig.~\ref{visualization_mc}, the reduced Wigner function $W_1(x_1, k_1, t)$ produced by the direct particle splitting is very noisy, while the noises are evidently suppressed by SPA.
+This indicates the sign problem is alleviated, albeit not eliminated.